stratusadv/django-spire/README.md

 ![django_spire](https://i.imgur.com/NsiXyOX.png)

-The `django_spire` project is a modular framework designed to enhance observability and improve the development of Django web applications.
+`django_spire` is a modular framework designed to enhance observability and improve the development of Django web applications.

 ## Features